sagi21805/LearnixOS-Book/src/ch02-04-booting-the-kernel.md

 Instead of creating multiple tables, and wasting precious memory, we can flag the entry as `huge page`. which says to the mmu _"This entry points to a contiguous memory block and not to a table"_.

-> This flag can only be put on a L2 or L3 table and it is not support on older cpu's, on L2 table the resulting page size is 2Mib (4Kib x 512 entries) and on L3 table 1Gib (2Mib * 512 entires)
+> This flag can only be put on a L2 or L3 table and it is not support on older cpu's, on L2 table the resulting page size is 2Mib (4Kib x 512 entries) and on L3 table 1Gib (2Mib * 512 entries)

 ## What is Long Mode?